Puli (2015 film): Theatrical

 Puli was initially slated to release, coinciding with the Ganesh Chathurthi festival on 17 September 2015.
 But the release was postponed due to heavy work of computer graphics in the film.
 The makers finally zeroed on 1 October 2015, as the release date, which also coincides veteran actor Sivaji Ganesan's birthday and also announced that the film would be dubbed and released in Telugu and Hindi languages, both versions released on 1 October 2015 along with the Tamil version.

 Tamil Nadu theatrical rights for the film were bought by Sri Thenandal films.
 Ayngaran International purchased the overseas rights while Thameens purchased the Kerala distribution rights.
 The Karnataka distribution rights were purchased by the Producer and director S. Narayan.
 Telugu rights were bought by SVR Cinema.
 North India release rights were acquired by Pahlaj Nihalani.
 The film was also released in China and Japan.

-Home media

-The Tamil, Telugu and Hindi satellite rights of the film were totally sold for 100 crore to Indian TV channels.